-MiraLinks are designed to connect to any visible WiFi network or any wired network via the USB-to-Ethernet adapter.
+MiraLinks are designed to connect to any visible WiFi network or any wired network via a USB-to-Ethernet adapter.
 Before setting up your MiraLink, we recommend coordinating with your organization's IT department to make sure your MiraLink will work on your network.
 This article documents the connection specifications needed by your MiraLink to successfully connect to the internet.

 Please note that hidden WiFi networks are not supported.
 You can read more details about supported and unsupported WiFi networks here.